Views » April 15, 2019

 Ashley Dawson is the Currie C. and Thomas A. Barron Visiting Professor in the Environment and the Humanities at the Princeton Environmental Institute.
-He is the author of two recent books on topics relating to the environmental humanities: Extreme Cities: The Peril and Promise of Urban Life in the Age of Climate Change (Verso Books, 2017), and (O/R Press, 2016).
+He is the author of two recent books on topics relating to the environmental humanities: Extreme Cities: The Peril and Promise of Urban Life in the Age of Climate Change (Verso Books, 2017), and Extinction: A Radical History (O/R Press, 2016).

 if you like this, check out:

 - The Church of Latter-Day Socialists

 - How an Old-School Electricians Union Got Behind a Socialist Running on the Green New Deal

 - Bringing Back the Buffalo Was Always Important to the Rosebud Sioux.
 The Pandemic Made It Urgent